Lynnwood, Edmonton: Transportation

 The Edmonton Transit Service bus service provides university students living in the neighbourhood with access to the University of Alberta.
 The same route provides access to Whyte Avenue and Old Strathcona.
 There is also bus service to Downtown Edmonton.

 The fastest access to the south side from Lynnwood is by way of the Whitemud Drive, with access to the Whitemud by interchanges at 149 Street and at 159 Street.
 In addition to the university campus and old Strathcona, the Whitemud also provides access to Fort Edmonton Park.

 Education

 Parents with school age children can send their children to either Lynnwood Elementary School in the Edmonton Public School System or the Our Lady of Victories Catholic Elementary School in Edmonton's separate school system.
 Junior high schools are located in the neighbourhoods of Laurier Heights to the east and parkview to the north east.
-Nearby high schools are Jasper Place High School and St. Francis Xavier High School, both located in the neighbourhood of West Meadowlark Park to the north west.
+Nearby high schools are Jasper Place High School and St. Francis Xavier High School, both located in the neighbourhood of West Meadowlark Park to the north west on 163 street.

-Shopping and recreation

-Residents have many options for shopping.
-Located ten blocks west of the western edge of the neighbourhood along 87 Avenue, is West Edmonton Mall.
-Additional retail shopping and medical services are available at the Meadowlark Park Centre to the north of the neighbourhood.
-By way of the Whitemud, residents also have access to the Southgate Shopping Centre.
-There is a small strip shopping centre located at the north west corner of the neighbourhood, and two other strip shopping centres located just across 87 Avenue in the neighbourhood of Jasper Park.

-The neighbourhood also has park and recreation facilities: Lynnwood Park and the Lynnwood Athletic Field.
-Another popular recreational area is a ravine that extends from Lynnwood Elementary School to the 149 Street / Whitemud Drive interchange.
-It is particularly popular among dog owners who will walk their dogs along the length of it.
-It is lined on both sides with trees and bushes of various species including evergreens, pin cherries, choke cherries, saskatoon berry trees, mountain ashes (Rowan), red elderberries, currants, gooseberries, raspberries and wild roses.
-It is home to the American Red Squirrel and numerous bird species.